Skip to the main content

 Pharmacist

-Pharmacists collaborate with services and programs that are designed to promote health and well-being.
+Pharmacists are health-care professionals who provide services designed to promote health and well-being for individuals and communities.
 They treat disease and other disorders through drug therapy, wellness promotion, and disease state management.
-Pharmacists support caregivers and other health care professionals and help patients manage their medications.
+They help patients manage their medications.

 Also Known As